 Background

-As of 2015 there are thousands of consumer health applications (apps), which run on smartphones, watches, tablets, and other mobile devices, available for download from platform-specific application stores such as the Apple App Store (iOS) and Google Play (Android).
+As of 2015, there are thousands of consumer health applications (apps), which run on smartphones, watches, tablets, and other mobile devices, available for download from platform-specific application stores such as the Apple App Store (iOS) and Google Play (Android).
 Consumer acceptance and use of these apps is primarily based on recommendations—either personal recommendations through individual contacts or social media or app store ratings.
 While this information is important in understanding the relevance of an app to one’s life and the design and usability of an app, it is insufficient in communicating how an app secures and protects the personal information of its users.
 This poses a problem both for consumers and clinicians, who may be considering or prescribing use of an app to help track and improve health behaviors and conditions.

 There is a great diversity in consumer health apps.
 Some are meant to be used for oneself, some help manage care for others, and some work best when an individual uses an app along with consultation from a health professional.
 Within section 2.4, three exemplary use cases of increasing complexity are introduced and serve to guide development of cMHAFF.